 Develop strong work ethics

-Strong work ethic is another striking trait you’ll find among strong personalities.
-No matter how brilliant you are in your domain, success will go for a toss if you lack good work ethics.
+A strong work ethic is another striking trait you’ll find among strong personalities.
+No matter how brilliant you are in your domain, success will go for a toss if you lack a good work ethic.

 While it may seem like a subjective topic, work ethics say a lot about one’s personality.
 It reflects their responsibility, trustworthiness, dedication, integrity, and much more.

-Let’s look at how you can develop strong work ethics:
+Let’s look at how you can develop strong work ethic: